 During this period, Germantown also invented the Suburb.
 Benjamin Chew, the Chief Justice, built a magnificent stone mansion on Germantown Avenue.
 Present-day visitors are still impressed with the immensity and sturdy mass of his home.
 Grumblethorpe, Stenton and a score of other country homes were placed there.
 Germantown still wasn't a very big town, but it was plenty comfortable, quiet, safe, intellectual and affluent.
 The first disruption came from the French and Indian War.

-After its brief commotion from the unwelcome reverberations of the French and Indian War, Germantown settled down to a period of colonial prosperity and quiet vigorous growth.
-Most of the survivinghundred historical houses of the area date from this period, and it might even be contended that the starting of the Union School had been a beneficial stimulus.
+After its brief commotion from the unwelcome reverberations of the French and Indian War, Germantown settled down to a period of colonial prosperity and quite vigorous growth.
+Most of the surviving hundred historical houses of the area date from this period, and it might even be contended that the starting of the Union School had been a beneficial stimulus.

-In Germantown itself, the process of turning a defeat into a victory soon began, with alienation of the German inhabitants against the inevitably destructive experiences of a British military occupation.
-Germantown would never again see itself as the capitol city of a large German hinterland.
+In Germantown itself, the process of turning a defeat into a victory soon began, with the alienation of the German inhabitants against the inevitably destructive experiences of British military occupation.
+Germantown would never again see itself as the capital city of a large German hinterland.
 It was on its way to becoming part of the city of Philadelphia.